 Whether or not to patch is not the dilemma -- companies must keep their computer software up to date with the appropriate patches.
 There are governmental, legal, financial, healthcare and corporate regulations in most countries around the world, so patch management should be a priority for every company, regardless of location.

-That said, the decision to deploy automated patch management is influenced by a number of factors, some specific to an organization and some related to the function of IT as a whole within it.
+That said, the decision to deploy patch management tools can be influenced by a number of factors, some specific to the company as a whole and some related to the function of IT within the company.

 The patching process

-If an organization trusts its employees to keep their own computer patching up to date, it might also be wise to occasionally inventory a representative sample of users to make sure they are complying with corporate patch management policy.
-Be aware, though, that trusting employees to manage their own OS and applications patching can expose a company to liability if it is subject to governmental or corporate compliance regulations.
+If an organization trusts its employees to keep their own computer patching up to date, it might also be wise to regularly inventory a representative sample of user computers to make sure they are complying with corporate patch management policies.
+Be aware, though, that trusting employees to manage their own OS and application patching can expose a company to liability if it is subject to governmental or corporate compliance regulations.

-Though there can obviously be substantial costs to implementing a comprehensive patch management infrastructure, for enterprise-scale companies in tightly regulated industries the benefits of automated patch management likely far outweigh those costs.
+Although there can obviously be substantial costs to implementing a comprehensive patch management infrastructure, for enterprise-scale companies in tightly regulated industries, the benefits of automated patch management likely far outweigh those costs.

-Patch management software: a cost-benefit analysis
+Patch management software: A cost-benefit analysis

-Deciding whether or not a patch management product is right for your company involves a series of questions about the various seen and unseen costs of implementing patching software, balanced by the perceived benefits of those costs.
+Deciding whether or not patch management tools are right for your company should involve a series of questions about the various seen and unseen costs of implementing patching software, balanced by the real or perceived benefits of those costs.